The Dutch educational system

 What is taught and how

-‘Freedom to organise teaching’ means that both public and private schools are free to determine – within legal boundaries - what is being taught and how.
-The Ministry of Education, Culture and Science however, does set quality standards which apply to both public and government-funded private education.
+‘Freedom to organise teaching’ means that both public and schools based on religious, ideological or educational beliefs are free to determine – within legal boundaries - what is being taught and how.
+The Ministry of Education, Culture and Science however, does set quality standards which apply to both public and government-funded education.
 These standards prescribe the subjects to be studied, the attainment targets or examination syllabuses and the content of national examinations, the number of teaching periods per year, the qualifications which teachers are required to have, giving parents and pupils a say in school matters, planning and reporting obligations and so on.

 There is a continuous formalized debate between the Ministry and the national associations of governing bodies and/or teachers about details in this balance of freedom and regulations.